Cookies & Privacy Policies

 Neither the Site nor the website platform have control over cookies being set by outside or third parties through external links or social sharing.
 Visitors are encouraged to review the cookies and privacy policies of outside and third parties.

 Personal data is not sold to data brokers or sold to companies for email marketing.
 Personally identifiable information, such as name and email address, is not shared as part of the website platform’s advertising program.
-Ads and firehose sharing of information made public by visitors (i.e., web images or Gravatars, accompanying public display names and website addresses, and entered and submitted comments, names, and website addresses) are not enabled.
+Ads are not enabled.
+Information made public by visitors (i.e., web images or Gravatars and accompanying public display names and website addresses, and entered and submitted comments, names, and website addresses) may be indexed by search engines or used by third parties.
+Companies and people who are interested in public blog content may subscribe to view and analyze it (subject to the platform’s terms of service) but not publicly display or re-publish it.

 The website platform may share visitor information to its subsidiaries, employees, or independent contractors in order to provide services for the Site.
 All must follow a privacy notice or agree to privacy commitments.
 The website platform may disclose visitor information, as needed, for protection of rights, property, and others, any legal request, or any business transfer.